YashM246/JAX_Basics/README.md

 - Alternatively, use Google Colab for free GPU/TPU access
 - CPU-only installation works fine for learning JAX concepts

+## Project Status

+✅ **COMPLETED** - This learning project has been successfully completed!

+All 9 notebooks have been finished, covering JAX fundamentals from basic operations to building complete neural networks with FLAX.
+The journey progressed from understanding JAX's functional programming paradigm to implementing production-ready CNN models for MNIST classification.

 ## Key Takeaways

 - JAX arrays are **immutable** - use `.at()` methods instead of in-place operations